 Leave Travel Allowance (LTA) is the most common element of compensation adopted by employers to remunerate employees due to the tax benefits attached to it.
 An LTA is the remuneration paid by an employer for Employee’s travel in the country, when he is on leave with the family or alone.
 LTA amount is tax free.
-Section 10(5) of the Income-Tax Act, 1961, read with Rule 2B, provides for the exemption and outlines the conditions subject to which LTA is exempt.
+Section 10(5) of the Income-Tax Act, 1961, read with Rule 2B (Commonly known as LTA Rules), provides for the exemption and outlines the conditions subject to which LTA is exempt.
 Through this write-up, I want to shed light on the taxability and some other interesting relevant aspects which you as a salaried employee must keep in mind.

-Exemption of Fare Only – LTA exemption can be claimed where the employer provides LTA to employee for leave to any place in India taken by the employee and their family.
+Exemption of Fare Only As per LTA Rules, LTA exemption can be claimed where the employer provides LTA to employee for leave to any place in India taken by the employee and their family.
 Such exemption is limited to the extent of actual travel costs incurred by the employee.
 The total cost of the holidays is not covered, only the travelling cost is covered.

 Exemption on Actual Travel Expense – For example, where an employer provides LTA of Rs.
 25,000, but an employee spends only Rs.
 20,000 on the travel cost, then the exemption is limited to only Rs.
 20,000.
 Travel cost means the cost of travel and does not include any other expenses such as food, hotel stay etc.

-Meaning of Family for LTA :– The meaning of ‘family’ for the purposes of exemption includes spouse and children and parents, brothers and sisters who are wholly or mainly dependent on you.
+Meaning of Family for LTA :– As per LTA Rules, the meaning of ‘family’ for the purposes of exemption includes spouse and children and parents, brothers and sisters who are wholly or mainly dependent on you.
 An individual would not be able to claim the exemption in relation to his parents, brother or sisters unless they are wholly or mainly dependent on the individual.